-The name translates to ‘always alive spider web.’
+The name or the genus translates to ‘always alive spider web.’

 This translation is a perfect representation of the succulent as it’s an evergreen perennial, producing a mat of fleshy green or reddish-green rosettes with white cobweb-like hairs at the top.

 Sempervivum arachnoideum cobweb is a low-growing succulent reaching a height of about 3” inches.

 Each rosette measures about 1” – 1.5” inch in diameter, whereas the entire plant spreads approximately 8” – 12” inches wide.